 Many people have started walking for the first-time during lockdown so this is a great opportunity to help everyone find their feet!

 We understand people may be concerned if they see a large group on a walk.
-However, the government recognises the health and wellbeing benefits organised outdoor activity brings and walking in groups of up to 30 continues to be permitted – outside of full national lockdowns.
+However, the government recognises the health and wellbeing benefits organised outdoor activity brings and walking in organised groups continues to be permitted – outside of full national lockdowns.

 There are a number of things you can do to put people’s minds at rest: